simonsmith/jquery.herotabs/README.md

 **Note** Your navigation anchors must link to the tab content IDs (tab behaviour), or be fully-qualified URLs (follow link behaviour).

-### CSS

-As of version 1.1.0 Herotabs uses `z-index` on the tab panels.
-One of the parent elements containing the tabs will require `position: relative`.
-The choice has been left up to the developer which element this is applied to.

-See [the examples](http://jsfiddle.net/Blink/cWMY9/) for an idea of how this works.

 ### JS

 Herotabs can be used as a normal script or with an AMD compatible loader like [RequireJS](http://requirejs.org)